Coping with cancer - looking and feeling your best

 - Do not cut your cuticles while you are in treatment.

-- Polish is OK, just avoid polish with formaldehyde.
+- Polish is OK, but avoid polish with formaldehyde.

 - Remove polish with an oily remover.